 If you are interested in joining our group, please take a look at some of our most recent projects here and read some of our recent papers to get a sense of what we do.

-Application Due Date: December 15 to start the following fall quarter.
+Applications Due: December 15 to start the following fall quarter.

-Positions are of course competitive.
+Positions are competitive.

 The focus of post-doctoral positions change with funding availability.
 Some post-doctoral scholars in our lab provide their own funding obtained through the many available post-doctoral funding sources.
 We are happy to co-develop proposals for post-doctoral funding for research projects that are likely to be a good fit with our lab.

 If you are interested in spending time in our lab contact Janet Choate, our lab manager, at email@example.com.
 If space is available to accommodate you, we will.
 Visitors often participate in our weekly lab group meeting and collaborate with us on our many projects.